Brendan Donovan Player Props: Cardinals vs. Rangers

 Brendan Donovan At The Plate

-- Donovan is hitting .241 with four doubles, six home runs and 23 walks.
+- Donovan has four doubles, six home runs and 24 walks while batting .247.

-- He has hit a home run in six games this season (11.1%), homering in 3% of his chances at the plate.
+- He has gone deep in 10.9% of his games this year, and 2.9% of his trips to the dish.

-- In 18.5% of his games this season, Donovan has tallied at least one RBI.
-In four of those games (7.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Donovan has driven home a run in 10 games this year (18.2%), including more than one RBI in 7.3% of his games and producing three or more of his team's runs on one occasion..

-- In 19 of 54 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.